Birmingham Curzon Street railway station (1838–1966): As a goods station

+Surviving structures

-The surviving entrance building
+Entrance building

 The surviving Grade I listed entrance building was designed by Philip Hardwick, having been intended to be used as the company's offices and boardroom.
 Built during 1838, it is among the world's oldest surviving pieces of monumental railway architecture.
-Built at a cost of £28,000, the architecture is Roman inspired, following Hardwick's trip to Italy in 1818–19.
+Built at a cost of £28,000, the architecture is Roman inspired, following Hardwick's trip to Italy in 1818–1819.
 It has tall pillars running up the front of the building, made out of a series of huge blocks of stone.
 The design mirrored the Euston Arch at the London end of the L&BR.
-In the original design, the building was to be flanked by two arches leading into the station: excavations have revealed that these were never built.
+In the original design, the building was to be flanked by two arches leading into the station: although they appear in contemporary illustrations, excavations have revealed that these were never built.
 The interior was modified in 1839 to accommodate a 'hotel' (the Victoria), although this was probably more in the nature of a refreshment room or public house, and later the booking hall, with a large iron balustraded stone staircase and offices.
 It is three storeys tall but relatively small.
 A detailed paper from Historic England can be found at the Warwickshire Railways website..

 In 1841, a hotel extension – known originally as the Queen's Hotel – was added to the northern (Curzon Street) side of the building, but was eclipsed (and renamed the Railway Hotel) when a new Queen's Hotel was opened next to New Street station.
 During June 1900, the Railway Hotel was closed, after which the contents were sold and the space was converted into offices for the goods depot.
 On 27 January 1847, the Institution of Mechanical Engineers was established with George Stephenson as its first president in the Queen's Hotel; a plaque commemorating the centenary of the event was placed inside the station building when the hotel was demolished.

 In 1897, Ansells Brewery had a purpose built public house, The Woodman, that was built opposite the station.
 It was still open by 2020.